VijayalakshmiChidambaram/HelloWorld/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-1) Imsge view was not visisble in the emulator.
-So i changes the app:srcCompat to android:src
+1) Image view was not visisble in the emulator.
+So i changed the app:srcCompat to android:src
+2) Had issues with SDK version while compiling, so i changed the gradle file compile sdk and target sdk versions accordingly.

 ## License